Skip to content Skip to sidebar Skip to footer

 Vets recommend monthly flea and tick preventives.
 Options include chews, spot-on treatments, and collars.
 These products not only kill pests but also stop new ones from latching on.

-Always give your dog a quick check after walks, especially in grassy or wooded spots.
-Look closely at the ears, neck, armpits, and between the toes where ticks like to hide.
+Always check your dog quickly after walks, especially in areas with grass or trees.
+Ticks like to hide in places like the ears, neck, armpits, and between the toes.

 My Personal Experience: Flea Bites vs. Tick Bites on My Dog

-Ticks are quieter and sneakier.
-After a weekend hike, I noticed Bella, my 3-year-old German Shepherd, scratching her ear more than usual.
-When I checked, I found a swollen tick buried deep in her ear flap.
-My heart sank.
-I carefully removed it with tweezers, cleaned the spot with antiseptic, and watched her closely for the next few days.
-That moment reminded me how easily ticks can hide and why post-walk checks are so important.
+Ticks are less loud and sneakier.
+My 3-year-old German Shepherd, Bella, was scratching her ear more than normal after a hike over the weekend.
+I checked and found a swollen tick stuck deep in her ear flap.
+It broke my heart.
+I carefully removed it with tweezers, cleaned the spot with an antiseptic, and kept a close eye on her for a few days.
+That made me think of how easy it is for ticks to hide and how important it is to check after a walk.

 FAQs: Flea Bites vs. Tick Bites on Dogs